PatrickMaiyer/Portapack_Wiki/Replay.md

 - You can also browse to a Capture (C16) or Playlist (PPL) file in the FileMan and select it to open it in Replay.
 - NB: Delay (see below) hangs the UI thread and will appear to freeze the device.
 You have to restart to interrupt the delay.

+# Replay Single File

 When the app starts, you have an empty playlist and the "+ File" button is focused.
-If you just want to play back a single item, press the "+ File" button and select a C16 file.
+If you just want to play back a single item, press the "+ File" button and select a C16 file with the file picker.
 The play button will be automatically focused once you've made a selection.
 This allows for fast, 2-click, playback.

-# Replay Single File

-Select a C16 file, it will replay your C16 file referring the freq and rate config of its partner file.

 # Playlist